 Fundraisers are an important part of the Christmas Bureau of Edmonton’s annual campaign.
-From office raffles to corporate breakfasts, hot chocolate sales to gift wrapping, Edmonton is always finding unique ways to support local families.
+From office raffles to corporate breakfasts; hot chocolate sales to gift wrapping; silent auction at a holiday party to a school bake sale; donating a portion of sales on a specific item to paying $1 to wear jeans in the office; a community garage sale to collecting donations in lieu of receiving Christmas gifts; our supporters are always finding unique and fun ways to support local families, seniors and children in Edmonton.

 Your fundraiser will make a difference, no matter how big or small it might be.
 And, organizing a fundraiser is easy!